 The most important entity is the Police which acts as the general investigative authority and has local, regional, national and specialised units e.g. explosive ordnance disposal unit.
 Its distinguished body is the National Bureau of Investigation, which have elements established along the EMPACT priorities and other units, e.g. asset recovery, IT/forensics with horizontal, supportive functions.
 The National Tax and Customs Administration also has investigative powers in respect of crimes affecting the economic domain e.g. counterfeiting of products.
 This authority is responsible for the operation of the Financial Intelligence Unit, the Central Evidence Management System and the planned asset management office.
-Other key actors are the Counter-Terrorism Centre and the National Information Centre and the Service for National Security Service are distinguished actors in the fields of analysis, intelligence, operational support.
+Other key actors are the Counter-Terrorism Centre and the National Protection Service which is responsible for fighting corruption in state administration.
+The National Information Centre and the Service for National Security Service are distinguished actors in the fields of analysis, intelligence, operational support.
 Among judicial actors in the case of actions against radicalisation the Hungarian Prison Service, and in case of THB, the prosecution service are to be distinguished.
-Other cooperating actors include the Hungarian Institute for Forensic Sciences and the victim and child protection and prevention related to e.g. THB, radicalisation, drug and cybercrimes.
+Other cooperating actors include the Hungarian Institute for Forensic Sciences and the victim and child protection services.
+Some non-governmental organisations have been identified supporting the data collection and prevention related to e.g. THB, radicalisation, drug and cybercrimes.